decentraland/documentation/content/contributor/content/entity-types/outfits.md

 ## Outfits

-Each outfit in `metadata.outfts[]` represents an outfit of the user, and has a number of properties:
+Each outfit in `metadata.outfits[]` represents an outfit of the user, and has a number of properties:

 | Field | Value |
 | ----- | --- |